-Lot 45 is a great option for finding quick general parking.
+Please note that as we are expecting a “normal” amount of vehicles this semester, general parking will not be as easily available as it has been for the last year.
 You should expect that the general lots closest to the academic buildings will be full during the peak academic hours on campus and that your best option is to start looking in the outer general lots instead of circling the same general lot waiting for a space to open.
 General lots are “first come first served” and you are not guaranteed to be able to park in a particular general lot.

 Where can I park with my permit?

 General Permit- Valid for all General lots.
 Marked in Gold on the map and signage.

 Reserved Permit– Valid for the Reserved lot selected at time of purchase and General lots.
 Not valid in other Reserved lots.

 West Campus Garage 50 Permit– Valid for all three levels of Garage 50 and General lots.
 Not valid in other Reserved lots.